Foundations of Herbal Medicine:

 GARDEN TENT

-Shared bathrooms & hot showers
+Shared hot showers and bathrooms

 Access to shared kitchen